-A cashier’s check is often requested as payment for big purchases, like the down payment on a house.
-That’s because a cashier’s check is drawn from a bank’s account and is as good as cash.
-You can’t bring a regular personal check to a closing because the seller will be handing over the deed to the house – and there won’t be time to make sure your check clears.
-Same goes when you are buying a car, and you’ll be taking possession of the vehicle – driving away in it – once you pay.
+A cashier’s check is often requested as payment for big purchases, like the down payment on a home.
+This is because a cashier’s check is drawn from a bank’s account and is therefore as highly regarded as cash.
+You can’t bring a regular personal check to a home closing because the seller will be handing over the deed to the house, leaving no time for the check to clear.
 For smaller transactions, vendors will often accept a money order, which is another form of guaranteed payment.
 If you’re looking for guidance on making large purchases or seeing how you can work saving for a home or other purchase into your financial plan, consider working with a professional financial advisor.

 What Is a Cashier’s Check?

 Cashier’s checks, also known as teller’s checks, are checks that draw on the bank’s own funds to make the payment.
 They’re as good as money in the bank because, well, they are the bank’s money in the bank.
 Once a bank creates a cashier’s check, the bank guarantees to pay the amount printed on the check.
 A legitimate cashier’s check will not bounce.

 To get a cashier’s check, you need to bring the cash to the bank.
 Or if you have an account there, you need to have the amount in your account and the bank will withdraw it, moving it to the bank’s own account.
 The money will then be available when the payee cashes the check.

 A cashier’s check is different from a personal check because the money is drawn from the bank’s account.
 With a personal check, the money is drawn from your account, which may or may not have enough money to cover the check.
 Also, once a cashier’s check is complete, it is difficult to cancel.
 With a personal check, you just rip it up or call the bank to stop payment.

 When to Use a Cashier’s Check